UofT-DSI/shell/README.md

 7. [Folder Structure](https://github.com/rachaellam/dsi-workshop#folder-structure)

 ## Description:
-The workshop was createde by the University of Toronto's Data Science Institute.
+The workshop was created by the University of Toronto's Data Science Institute.
 The beginning of the course will introduce the basic language of Unix shell including how to navigate and manipulate files and directories.
 Learners will then learn certain commands, how to create scripts and write basic functions using pipes, filters and loops.

 The next portion of the lesson will be dedicated to getting started with version control and GitHub, and how it connects to the ethical discussions of reproducibility.
 Learners will learn how to set up Git and initialize and utilize repositories, including recording, viewing and undoing changes.
 They will also learn how to create branches and collaborate with others with shared branches.
 This course will put it all together and introduce some more advanced commands such as de-bugging and history editing.